pterodactyl/documentation/community/installation-guides/panel/centos8.md

-# CentOS 8, Rocky Linux 8, AlmaLinux 8
+# CentOS 8, Rocky Linux 8, AlmaLinux 8, Fedora Server 37
 In this guide we will install Pterodactyl v1.X — including all of it's dependencies — and configure our webserver to serve it using SSL.

 [[toc]]